Trading 101: What is Scalping in Trading?

 The strategies discussed so far have been considered simple techniques used by scalpers.
-Experienced scalpers may used more advanced techniques as listed below.
+Experienced scalpers may use more advanced techniques as listed below.

 Algorithmic trading essentially allows an automated program or robot to do the trading for you.
-Commonly known as algos or expert advisors, even major hedge funds and banks use algorithmic programs over humans.
+Commonly known as expert advisors, even major hedge funds and banks use algorithmic programs over humans.

 Also considered part of risk management, experienced scalpers will implement a 1% rule.
 That means not trading, or risking, more than 1% of their account balance on an open position.

 Is Scalping the right strategy for me?